an outlook on government

 Budget Cuts Affecting the Future?

 Elvira Reyes, author of The Blue Bonnet Opinion expresses her concern for the future students in the public schools in Texas.
 With all the cutbacks on education, there is a chance for classes to become overcrowded, which will lead to students getting overlooked and not receiving the best education possible.
 Reyes delivers a powerful and well put together argument towards tax cuts affecting Texas schools.
-She comments on how "they should want the best possible education for their students, and they should seek out ways to move forward and become innovators of education, to make an effort to pull us out of our place o43rd out of the 50 state in high school graduation states.
+She comments on how "they should want the best possible education for their students, and they should seek out ways to move forward and become innovators of education, to make an effort to pull us out of our place of 43rd out of the 50 state in high school graduation states.
 We as a state have the 2nd highest public school enrollment in the Nation."
 I agree that education should come first, those in school now are our future, so we should strive to make their up bringing as efficient as possible.
 To view the argument yourself, read "If WD-40 or Duct Tape can't fix it, it's broken" and decide for yourself if the budget cut should involve education.

 Tuesday, November 29, 2011